 It is precisely the latter form, which proceeds via contaminated air (aerosols), that causes outbreaks.
 In a moderately or poorly ventilated room where many people are together, in offices, in restaurants, the one and a half meter rule is misleading, to say the least, with all its disastrous consequences.
 And all the unnecessary costs that the business community now incurs to make one-and-a-half-meter working possible.

-A stuffy restaurant with 30 people sitting at one and a half meters can result in 29 infections due to 1 'shedder' of the virus.
-Seen in this way, the one-and-a-half-metre rule is an inefficient, even counterproductive, misleading and cost-consuming rule.
+A stuffy restaurant with 30 people sitting at a distance of one and a half meters can cause 29 infections from 1 'shedder' of the virus.
+Viewed in this way, the one and a half meter rule is an ineffective, even counterproductive, misleading and cost-consuming rule.

 Aerosol deniers, they still exist